 - Child Privilege Attorney—Should confidential medical information (confidential information garnered by a child psychiatrist or other medical professional) be used in court?

 - Child Advocate Attorney—Does your older (but still minor) child want a voice in court?
 If so, they may need a child advocate Attorney.

 - Child Best Interest Attorney—What is in the child’s best interest for custody, modification, and visitation?

 Contact an Ellicott City Visitation Attorney Today

 The Ellicott City visitation and access attorneys at Weinberg & Schwartz, L.L.C. can help create the ideal child custody and visitation plan that you are seeking so desperately during these contentious times.
-Contact us today at 410-997-0203 to schedule a free consultation.
+Contact us today at 410-997-0203 to schedule a consultation.